 Vessel Beaching

-The EnerGeo Alliance is committed to promoting environmentally sustainable practices.
-Thus, the EnerGeo Alliance encourages member companies to carefully consider the potential environmental impacts of all actions, including the appropriate methodology to decommission outdated equipment and vessels.
+Vessel beaching—the intentional grounding of a ship on a beach or shoreline for dismantling and recycling—is a common method for decommissioning end-of-life vessels.
+While the practice can provide a cost-effective means of recovering valuable materials from retired vessels, concerns have been raised regarding potential environmental impacts, worker safety, and the management of hazardous materials associated with the practice.
+EnerGeo Alliance is committed to promoting environmentally sustainable practices.
+Thus, EnerGeo encourages member companies to carefully consider the potential environmental impacts of all actions, including the appropriate methodology to decommission outdated equipment and vessels.